Local Tips for Eating Alone in San Sebastián

 Solo morning breakfast dates?
 We love ’em.
 Photo credit: Start Digital

+San Sebastián is one of the best places in Spain to eat alone.
+Why?
 Because txikiteo, the local way of jumping from one bar to another and making new friends at each one, was practically created for solo travelers.
-And enjoying pintxos is a big part of that!
+Enjoying pintxos is a big part of that!

-1. Head to the old part of town, which is home to many emblematic pintxos bars.
-Try mushrooms or crab tartlet in Ganbara, a pintxo of grilled beef sirloin in Gandarias or vegetable tempura in Casa Urola.
+• Head to the old part of town, which is home to many emblematic pintxos bars.
+Try mushrooms or crab tartlet in Ganbara, a pintxo of grilled beef sirloin in Gandarias, or vegetable tempura in Casa Urola.

-2. If you want to step off the beaten path, try pintxos-touring in the Gros area where you’ll find the best completo pintxo and several different versions of Spanish omelette in Bodega Donostiarra.
-Yet another great neighborhood for eating pintxos is the Centro area (and if you’re looking for a break from the bustling city center, consider the Centro Neighborhood Pintxos Tour).
+• Want to step off the beaten path?
+Try pintxos-touring in the Gros area where you’ll find the best completo pintxo and several different versions of Spanish omelette in Bodega Donostiarra.

 Heading out for pintxos is a great solo activity.

-Basques love their sweets that are prepared with love and care from the very first step.
-One of the must-try desserts in San Sebastian is the legendary burnt cheesecake at La Viña.
-La Viña put Basque-style cheesecake on the map!
+Basques love their sweets–especially ones that are prepared with love and care from the very first step!
+One of the must-try desserts in San Sebastián is the legendary burnt cheesecake at La Viña.
+In fact, La Viña singlehandedly put Basque-style cheesecake on the map!

 This place is extremely popular and always crowded, and is a fun place to run into other solo travelers who have come for the life-changing cheesecake.